renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

 * p1_p2.fet = this file contain the right position of the scaffolds and the fet values for each position

-* Anolis.fet.R_ready = input files for R but to create this file we need to put all the scaffolds at the same line, which changes the right possition
+* Anolis.fet.R_ready = input files for R but to create this file we need to put all the scaffolds at the same line, which changes the right position

-* Anolis.fet.R_ready = input files for R but to create this file we need to put all the scaffolds at the same line, which changes the right possition
+* Anolis.fet.R_ready = input files for R but to create this file we need to put all the scaffolds at the same line, which changes the right position

 ## Geneious program: